katrina-l-hill/simulate_probability/README.md

 ## Author: Katrina Hill

 ## Description
 This Java program simulates various probability-based events such as coin tosses, rolling a die, drawing cards from a deck, and compound events using randomization.
-It provides an easy way to explore the frequency and probability of different outcomes in these classic probability exercises.
+It provides an easy way to explore the frequency and probability of different outcomes in these probability exercises.

 ## Features
 - Coin Toss Simulation: Simulates 100 coin tosses, counting occurrences of heads and tails.